Skip to content

 name: production-policy

-The provider will attempt to satisfy: 1.
+When a placement controller is implemented, the provider is intended to satisfy: 1.
 Hard constraints: Must be satisfied 2.
 Soft constraints: Best effort 3.
 Anti-affinity rules: Avoid co-location

 Image Preparation